DTC: Deep Tracking Control: Materials and Methods

 \subsection{Reward Functions}

-The total reward is computed as a weighted combination of several individual components, which can be categorized as follows: \highlight{(1) ``tracking'' of reference motions, (2) encouraging of ``consistent'' behavior, and (3) other ``regularization'' terms necessary for successfully sim-to-real transfer.} The reward functions are explained below whereas weights and parameters are reported in Table S3.
+The total reward is computed as a weighted combination of several individual components, which can be categorized as follows: ``tracking'' of reference motions, encouraging ``consistent'' behavior, and other ``regularization'' terms necessary for successful sim-to-real transfer.
+The reward functions are explained below whereas weights and parameters are reported in Table~\ref{tab:rewards}.